Mimi's Organic Eats » Recipes » Brownies & Bars

 - Difficulty: Easy!

-- Why You’ll Love It: decadent, fudgy brownies with sourdough discard
+- Why You’ll Love It: decadent and fudgy sourdough discard brownies

 Why You'll Love This Recipe

 - Uses Sourdough Discard: When I have an active starter, I'm constantly looking for ways to use up sourdough discard as I hate food waste.
-So I created these fudgy chocolate chip brownies that use sourdough discard in place of eggs!
-These easy eggless brownies are a great way to use up sourdough discard.
+So these sourdough brownies that use sourdough discard in place of eggs!
+If you want something different than sourdough chocolate chip cookies, these fudgy brownies are it!

 - Naturally Vegan: You will love these eggless brownies as they are naturally vegan.
 Sourdough discard can be a great egg substitute, if you are eggless or vegan.
 Check out more of my Easy Egg Replacers for Baking and pick up a copy of Effortless Eggless Baking for more amazing eggless bakes!

-- Rich & Fudgy: These organic brownies are rich, fudgy, and loaded with mini chocolate chips – which are the best kind of brownies, in my opinion.
+- Rich & Fudgy: These organic brownies have a rich chocolate flavor and are loaded with mini chocolate chips – which are the best kind of brownies, in my opinion.

 - Organic Brownies: I love making organic brownies at home because I can use my favorite ingredients.
 While store bought may seem easier, making your own is so simple with this one bowl recipe.
 Plus, you can indulge knowing these are organic brownies made without artificial flavors or additives.
 Try my Organic Brownies with Bone Broth for another amazing brownie recipe!